 Production Companies: 20th Century Fox Television Producers: Barry Josephson, Hart Hanson Creator: Hart Hanson

-Now in its ninth season, Bones is a crime drama based on the real-life forensic anthropologist and novelist, Kathy Reichs.
+Now in its tenth season, Bones is a crime drama based on the real-life forensic anthropologist and novelist, Kathy Reichs.
 “Bones” is the nickname of Dr. Temperance Brennan, who works as a forensic anthropologist at the Jeffersonian Institution in Washington D.C.
-Dr. Brennan and her team of scientists team up with FBI agent Seeley Booth to solve the most difficult crimes through state of the art science and good old-fashioned gumshoeing.
+Dr. Brennan and her team of scientists work with FBI agent Seeley Booth to solve the most difficult crimes through state of the art science and good old-fashioned gumshoeing.

-Violence – particularly the aftermath of it – is consistently shown.
-In fact, each episode begins with the discovery of a dead body, usually in the goriest, most novel ways imaginable.
+Violence is frequent and extreme.
+Each episode begins with the discovery of a dead body, usually in the goriest, most unusual ways imaginable.
 Sex is also a frequent topic of discussion.
 Most of the cases involve sex as a motive for murder, and Brennan and her team often have very frank – though very clinical – discussions of sex.
 Occasionally, sex is depicted or certain cases might expose sexual fetishes or provocative subcultures.
 Language frequently includes uses of “hell,” “damn,” and “son-of-a-bitch.”